AdaCore/training_material/courses/comprehensive_rust_training/190_testing/03_lints.rst

 default-deny lints) all the time.

-Note that errors or warnings with :rust:`help: ...` can be fixed with :rust:`cargo fix` or via your editor.
+Note that errors or warnings with :rust:`help: ...` can be fixed with :command:`cargo fix` or via your editor.

 .. raw:: html